Change Career After Stroke

 So that’s a classic example of technology working in our favor and us, you know, needed to accept it and leverage it and use it so that, you know, we can learn and start to feel comfortable with the idea that we had and the change that we’re going to make, finding people that online that we haven’t met, but that we can appreciate the stories because we’re going through something different and then give us the opportunity through giving to share what we’ve learned with somebody else.
 Yeah.
 Part of your love you that part of your message of the gift part.

 Yeah, great.
 Thanks.
 And look at some, you know, people say, you know, Go do further education.
 I’m like, every day, I’m educating myself, I never stop.
-I listen to two hours of podcast two and a half times better day.
+I listen to two hours of podcasts two and a half times better day.
 And I’m just constantly learning and it’s brilliant.
 It’s all free.
-And you know, it’s free and the fact that it doesn’t cost anything to put it out there.
+And you know, it’s free, and the fact that it doesn’t cost anything to put it out there.
 I think you can make a huge impact on people’s lives by the action that’s taken.
-Post post, start listening to that information.
+Post a post, and start listening to that information.

 Yeah.
 And the best part about a podcast is you can listen to it.
 If you happen to be driving for an hour anywhere.
 You can listen to it in the car, you can listen to it at night, you can switch the TV off and instead of getting bamboozled by all the programming that that’s on TV, you can this podcast and learn something and you could get a lot out of it and you haven’t done anything really different.
 To gain that knowledge.
 You’ve actually just included it as part of the day.

 Yeah, fantastic.
-Action, on idea without action is basically nothing really.
-When it’s take the action, follow through and look back, reflect on where we’ve come from, and say how much we’ve grown, what we’ve learned what we’ve accomplished, celebrate the wins.
+Action, an idea without action, is basically nothing really.
+When it’s taking action, follow through and look back, reflect on where we’ve come from, and say how much we’ve grown, what we’ve learned what we’ve accomplished, and celebrate the wins.
 And if you feel like you’re lonely, get involved in a meetup.
 Now, do you as part of your organization or as part of your membership?
 Do people get together and meet in person?

 Yeah, that’s all right.
-And the reason I mentioned that was exactly that, because I wanted to make the point that you and I, we met at a meetup that I never would have bumped into anywhere else, because we don’t sort of hang around in the same circles.
+And the reason I mentioned that was exactly that because I wanted to make the point that you and I, met at a meetup that I never would have bumped into anywhere else because we don’t sort of hang around in the same circles.
 And this meetup of amazing different people from all different communities.
 And yet, we found a really a lot of things that we have in common.

 And they’ll have similar, goals, similar ideas of how we’d love to help people as well as ourselves.
 So I would encourage people to just jump on meetup.com have a bit of a search for the things that they’re interested in their hobbies, or whatever it is, and see if you can find people in your local area that I’m going to be able to share, you know their little story and listen to your story and Change ideas and they are you feel like, like, I’m not the only person in the world who loves watching stars, you know, through a telescope in the middle of the night.